leomakino/learn-data-engineer-topics/SQL/Modeling and concepts/13 - Introduction to Relational Databases in SQL/Course_notes.md

 - *default option is no action*

 ## Data Integration
-What if your data is apread across different databases, formats, schemas and technologies?
+What if your data is spread across different databases, formats, schemas and technologies?

 Data Integration combines data from different sources, formats, technologies to provide users with a translated and unified view of that data.